preaudc/tech-articles/NullSafeJoins.md

 | 7L| NULL|  777|77L| NULL|  777|
 +---+-----+-----+---+-----+-----+
 ```
 We can see that:
-- The join columns will only appear twice in the output.
 - The equality test is null safe, i.e. (null, 777) == (null, 777).
+- But the join columns appear twice in the output.

-Let's now try to implement it so that it can be generalized to any sequence of columns:
+Let's now try to implement it so that:
+- It can be generalized to any sequence of columns.
+- The join columns appear only once in the output.
 ```scala
 import org.apache.spark.sql.{Column, DataFrame}
 def joinNullSafe(leftDF: DataFrame, rightDF: DataFrame, usingColumns: Seq[String], joinType: String): DataFrame = {